EymenWinnerYT/LTMP/README.md

 ```

 `DISPVAR`
 - Displays a variable or array item.
 Array items are indexed using `array.item` syntax.
 Arrays are 0-indexed.
+Every variable is an array internally.
 - Examples:
 ```
 [DISPVAR version] [! displays "1.0"]
+[DISPVAR version.0] [! also "1.0"]
 [DISPVAR fruits.0] [! displays "Apple"]
 [DISPVAR fruits.2] [! displays "Cherry"]
 ```